reeceshuttle/63950/README.md

 source 63950/bin/activate
 ```

+Notes:
-can safely ignore the BERT weight missing warning due to https://huggingface.co/bert-base-uncased/discussions/4.
+You can safely ignore the BERT weight missing warning due to https://huggingface.co/bert-base-uncased/discussions/4.